-- √ Take/make a series of photographs of self-portraits or portraits of another person using the camera, props, costume and lighting, other components and what you are learning about photography.
+- Make a series of photographs exploring ideas around the genre of the selfportrait or portrait - using the camera, props, costume and lighting, other components and what you are learning about photography.

 - ✓ Show 2 or 3 experiments/photographs for each one.

 - ✓ Use the following words to help you explore different approaches to your portrait.
 You can include more than one final photograph for each.

+- Identity

+- Fact or Fiction

-- Dressed up/dressed down.
+- Role play/dressed up/dressed down.

-- Disguised
+- Disguise

 - Natural/candid

 - Distorted.

-- Gendered.
+- Gender (masculine/feminine/transgender)

 - In a location/setting.

-- Influenced by light and shadow.
+- Influenced by light (and shadow).

 - Expressive/emotional.

 - ✓ Present all work clearly in an A3 black ring bound sketchbook.

-- ✓ Briefly explain each of your photographs your intentions/ideas-what photographic techniques/elements you used - brief evaluation (www/ebi).
+- Briefly explain each of your photographs your intentions/ideas-what photographic techniques/elements you used - brief evaluation (www/ebi).